Maximal angular correlation in $\gamma-\gamma$ coincidences: a quantitative study: Acknowledgments

 \section{Acknowledgments}

-I wish to thank Paula Bordalo and S\'ergio Ramos, my undergraduate professors of Experimental Nuclear Physics at Instituto Superior T\'ecnico in Lisbon: in this course, I had the opportunity to perform the experiment of measuring the angular dependence of the $\gamma-\gamma$ coincidences from a $\Na$ source and become familiar with this subject.
-I also wish to thank my lab partners Armando Fernandes and Pedro Castelo Ferreira, and Gustavo Granja for useful discussions.
+I wish to thank Paula Bordalo and S\'ergio Ramos, my professors of Experimental Nuclear Physics at Instituto Superior T\'ecnico in Lisbon: in this undergraduate course, I had the opportunity to perform the experiment of measuring the angular dependence of the $\gamma-\gamma$ coincidences from a $\Na$ source and become familiar with this subject.
+I also thank my lab partners Armando Fernandes and Pedro Castelo Ferreira, and the referees for pertinent suggestions.
+I also wish to acknowledge useful discussions with Gustavo Granja and the hospitality of the Center of Mathematics of University of Minho, where parts of this work were completed.
+This work has been supported by Funda\c c\~ao para a Ci\^encia e a Tecnologia under contract IT (UID/EEA/50008/2019).